TheStaticTurtle/website_portfolio/content/_index.md

 I run services like HomeAssistant, Node-Red, Paperless which help me to organize and automate my daily life

 ### {{< mdi "mdi-cast-audio" >}} Audio / Video
 I also like participating in the audio, and lighting crew  at the backstage of concerts / events.
 I have basic notions of audio mixing and simple light shows.
-Furthermore, I'm also starting to learn the big world of video production.
+I'm also working with various video production systems.

 I annually attend the ["Fête de la Sorcière" (Witch's Day)](https://www.fete-sorciere.com/) at Rouffach in France, and when it's scheduled, I help in the backstage at a [choir](https://choraleoberhergheim.wixsite.com/choraleoberhergheim).